COVID-19 Secure updates: 14 and 18 September 2020, and previous

-In accordance with the Government’s announcement of 13 May, I am available for location and studio photography throughout the UK.
-(Distance and remote photography is also possible.
+In accordance with current Government regulations and recommendations, I am available for location and studio photography throughout the UK.
+(Safe-distance and remote photography is also possible.
 See bottom of this page for more info.)

 All photography must, of course, be carried out in a safe manner to preserve the health and lives of everyone involved.